Right Arrow

 Grey Down Arrow

-The CI Leader's Guide to Integrating Video Analytics with MES Systems
+The CI leader's guide to integrating Video AI with MES

-This comprehensive guide explores how integrating video analytics with Manufacturing Execution Systems (MES) transforms manufacturing operations.
-By bridging the gap between data and visual context, manufacturers can move from reactive troubleshooting to predictive optimization, driving significant improvements in OEE, changeover times, and overall operational efficiency.
+This comprehensive guide explores how integrating Video AI with Manufacturing Execution Systems (MES) transforms manufacturing operations.
+By bridging the gap between data and visual context, manufacturers can move from reactive troubleshooting to insight-driven optimization, driving improvements in OEE, changeover time, and overall operational efficiency.

 By